tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

     .subscribe(updateView);
 ```

-Note, there are two versions of `merge` in rxjs.
+Note, there are two versions of `merge` in RxJS.
 One is a function which merges multiple Observables and returns a new Observable, it is imported from `'rxjs'`.
 Here we are using the operator version of `merge` to merge additional Observables into the pipe, imported from `'rxjs/operators'`.

 # View